10 pay life insurance: What it is & how it works

 • 20 pay life insurance is another limited pay option, but instead of paying your policy in full over a decade, you would do so over 20 years.
 Your premiums would be half as cheap — or even cheaper — than with a 10 pay policy, and you wouldn’t have to pay premiums for the rest of your life.

 • Term life insurance is the most affordable type of life insurance in almost every situation.
-It only lasts as long as you need it and comes with few tax restrictions and regulations.
-It doesn’t accumulate a cash value, but if you’re just considering life insurance for income replacement to protect your loved ones in your absence, term life may be your best bet.
+It only lasts as long as you need it and doesn’t have any complex tax restrictions and regulations.
+It doesn’t accumulate a cash value, but if you’re just considering life insurance for income replacement to protect your loved ones in your absence, term life insurance may be your best bet.

 • Final expense life insurance offers a small amount of coverage to help with end-of-life and funeral expenses — and its premiums are comparatively lower than a 10 pay policy’s, too.
 If all you need is a policy to cover funeral costs, final expense insurance might be right for you.